Brain Imaging and HIE: A Comprehensive Overview

 Profound (Near Total) Asphyxia on MRI

 Typically, in a newborn baby with an acute profound injury, edema can be seen on MRI (T2 weighted imaging (WI)) by 24 hours.
 The major effects of edema resolve by the end of day 5 or the beginning of day 6.
 If there is significant edema in the central gray matter structures, the thalami, and basal ganglia, there will be compression of the third ventricle.
-When the injury is more extensive and additionally involves the rolandic cortex (motor area of the cerebral cortex), there may be compression of other ventricular areas as well (lateral ventricular compression).
+When the injury is more extensive and additionally involves the rolandic cortex (motor area of the cerebral cortex), there may be compression of other ventricular areas as well (see figure 2).
 After 72 hours, compression of the ventricles may increase, depending on how extensive the injury process is.
 When the injury process is on day 3, going until day 6, compression of the ventricles resolves and they go back to their regular size.
-The increased signal intensity sometimes changes with the initial evolution of damage, and sometimes there is no change.
+The increased signal intensity sometimes changes with the initial evolution of damage, and sometimes there is no change to signal intensity.

 Edema subsides and injured tissue remains, and this alone can cause changes in signal intensity.
 There may be mineralization around necrotic debris (dead neurons) in the gray matter that’s more central.
 Due to the effects caused by calcifications at the site of injured neurons, there may be increased signal intensity on MRI (T1 WI).
 As the cycle of injury continues over weeks to months, depending on the amount of tissue involved, there is reabsorption of tissue, and this leads to localized softening of the brain (encephalomalacia) and scarring (gliosis), which results in degradation (atrophy) of areas of the brain.
 Gliosis appears on MRI as areas of increased signal intensity (T2 WI and FLAIR) because of the abnormally high water content.
 This change is best shown when the child is 18 months of age or older when the myelinated white matter appears hypointense on MRI and contrasts with the increased intensity of gliosis.
 When atrophy occurs, there is a decrease in tissue volume and the cerebral spinal fluid-filled spaces are abnormally large.
 Encephalomalacia becomes more evident over time, with more and more tissue reabsorption.